What’s on your checklist for retirement living?

 What does your list look like?

 Remember, there are no silly priorities.
 If thinking of your life without something keeps you up at night, it belongs right where it is on your list.
 Still not sure where to start?
-We’ve created a downloadable tool to help bring your list to life.
+We’ve created a to help bring your list to life.

 Once you’ve created your list, keep it top of mind as you evaluate your options, whether you’re interested in a Life Plan Community or a rental community followed by assisted living or even skilled nursing care services down the road.

 Do you have questions about how a Vi community stacks up against your list?
 We’ve helped thousands of prospective residents sort through their priorities — contact us today to talk to one of our sales counselors.